"Craftsman Edition" Snare Drums

 That said, I have very limited production capacity, several new products in R&D, and prefer to focus on getting one thing "just right" at a time, so I can't promise the Nickel Silver will always be available.
 So, if you've been on the fence for a Nickel Silver, now might be a wise time.

 Best, and thank you for the interest and support.
 It's been an amazing year!

-I feel like the world has enough “perfect” drums.
-There's a lot of robots in Asia making amazing instruments with NASA-grade precision.
-But personally, for an musical instrument, I find beautiful more inspiring and important than perfect.
-And I’m not sure how those "perfect" drums are all going to hold up over time.
-Particularly metal drums.
+I feel like the world has plenty of “perfect” drums.For a musical instrument, however, I find beautiful more inspiring and important than perfect.
+And I’m not sure how many of those "perfect" drums are going to hold up over time.
+Particularly metal drums, and on-the-drum hardware.
 In a hundred years, are they going to wear out, strip out, have lacquer crack off, have pitted plating and rust?
-Almost categorically, yes, if they last that long.
-Are they going to be as beautiful and inspiring, be something that we'll want to pass down to our kids, our grandkids, our closest drummer friends or hardest-working students?
+Almost categorically, yes, if they last that long... or aren’t cast aside for something new and trendy.

 So that’s what I set out to build.
 Drums that will inspire, sound amazing, look even better with age and use, and be just as musically useful for their 2nd and 3rd owners, a century or longer from now.
 Inspired by the great brass drums of the 1920s and 1930s, of course, but with a modern, minimalist aesthetic.
 And with fresh designs, for the music of today and the future.